codewithgauravgupta/django_app/steps.md

     'DEFAULT_FILTER_BACKENDS': ['django_filters.rest_framework.DjangoFilterBackend'],
 }

-* Creating the auth app, First, we need to write a registration serializer, but before that, let’s create a new application called auth in the all_apps application.
+* Creating the auth app, First, we need to write a registration serializer, but before that, let’s create a new application called auth in the apps application.
 It’ll contain all the logic concerning logging in, registration, logging out, and a lot more:

-    cd all_apps && django-admin startapp auth
+    cd apps && django-admin startapp auth

-* rewrite apps.py for auth and register in installedapps
+* rewrite apps.py for auth in installedapps

 * Create a Python package called serializers and another one called viewsets in auth.
-Make sure that these new directories have an __init__.py file.
+Make sure that these new directories have an __init__.py file, with entries in it. from .register import RegisterSerializer

 * Inside the serializers directory, create a file called register.py.
-It’ll contain the code for RegisterSerializer, which is the name of the registration serializer class
+It’ll contain the code for RegisterSerializer, which is the name of the registration serializer class.

-* Next, we can add the viewset and register it in the register.py file

-* let’s register the viewset in the routers.py file
+* Next, we can add the viewset by creating a file register.py file in viewsets, also let’s register the viewset in the routers.py file.

 * Test endpoint using HTTP Client:
     0.0.0.0:8000/api/auth/register/